 What is a trademark?

-Mark shall mean a sign in the form of a picture, name, word, letters, figures, composition of colours, or a combination of said elements, having distinguishing features and used in the activities of trade in goods or services.
+Mark shall mean a sign that is displayed graphically in the form of picture, logo, name, word, letter, figure, composition of colors, in the form of 2 (two) and/or 3 (three) dimension, sound, hologram, or a combination of said elements to distinguish goods and/or services produced by a person or legal entity in the activities of trade in goods and/or services.

-Trade Mark shall mean a Mark that is used on goods traded by a person or by several persons jointly or legal entity to distinguish the goods from other goods of the same kind.
+Trade Mark shall mean a Mark that is used on goods traded by a person or by several persons jointly or a legal entity to distinguish the goods from other goods of the same kinds.

 CLASSIFICATION OF GOODS AND SERVICES

 According to the Mark Law, goods and services divided into 45 classes based on the Nice Classification.

 REQUIREMENTS FOR FILING AN APPLICATION FOR THE MARK REGISTRATION